 Rye + Triticale August Grains of the Month

-Each month in 2010, we're featuring a different whole grain on the Whole Grains Council website, including information on its health benefits, cooking tips and recipes, historical/cultural facts, and more.
+Each month we feature a different whole grain on the Whole Grains Council website, including information on its health benefits, cooking tips and recipes, historical/cultural facts, and more.
 Click to see the full calendar.

 In August, two grains – Rye and its cousin Triticale – share the spotlight, drawing attention to the rye harvest that's underway in Scandinavia where rye is the principal grain consumed.